mxhess/go-salvium/README.md

 }
 ```

-And to get the height from `monero-wallet-rpc`:
+And to get the height from `salvium-wallet-rpc`:
 ```go
 package wallet_test